 Can you lose belly fat by drinking water?
-It depends— however, if you drink water instead of sugary, calorie-filled drinks like soda or fruit juice, then the answer is yes,
+It depends — if you drink water instead of sugary, calorie-filled drinks like soda or fruit juice, then the answer is yes,

 Drinking water can help you lose weight by keeping you hydrated and preventing hunger cravings (6).
-However, if you drink it alongside other high-calorie beverages, effects may differ.
+However, if you are still drinking a lot of other high-calorie beverages, effects may differ.

-Others, like grapefruit juice, are rich in antioxidants that can promote weight loss by helping your body break down fat.
+Others, like grapefruit juice, are rich in antioxidants that are said to promote weight loss by helping your body break down fat.

 Let’s review the best fat-burning drinks you can count on:

 Green tea is made from the leaves of the Camellia sinensis plant, and it has been used for centuries in traditional Chinese medicine.
-Alongside a host of health benefits, this beverage is associated with weight loss (15).
+Alongside a host of potential health benefits, this beverage has been associated with weight loss (15).

-One of the main ways green tea aids weight loss is by boosting the body’s metabolism.
+One of the main ways green tea may aid weight loss is by boosting the body’s metabolism.
 This tea contains caffeine and catechins, which are compounds that have been shown to increase metabolism (15).

 Studies have also suggested that green tea can help burn fat, especially during exercise (11).

 Another way green tea may support weight loss is by reducing appetite.
-One study showed that participants who took green tea extract felt fuller and ate less than those who didn’t take the supplement (3).
+One study showed that participants who drank green tea felt fuller and ate less than those who drank water (3).

 Though more research is needed, green tea appears to be a promising natural remedy for weight loss.
 It’s generally well-tolerated and easy to add to your diet as well.

-Coffee has high levels of caffeine, a stimulant that has been shown to boost metabolism and enhance fat burning.
+Coffee has high levels of caffeine, a stimulant that may boost metabolism and enhance fat burning.
 What’s more, coffee can give you energy before exercise.
 This can make you work out harder and longer, leading to more calories burned (12).

 However, drinking coffee before bed is a terrible idea because caffeine can disrupt sleep.
 It’s best to drink coffee in the morning or early afternoon.

 Like green tea, black tea also contains caffeine and catechins, which may help with weight loss.
-It is high in polyphenols, which are antioxidants that can help with fat burning (8).
+It is high in polyphenols, which are antioxidants that might also help with fat burning (8).